ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment

-\paragraph{Models trained using ReadMe++ achieve better domain generalization.} We test the ability of models to generalize to unseen domains of text.
-We create new train/val/test splits from ReadMe++ by randomly removing an increasing number of parent domains from the dataset and all their associated sub-domains.
-We then use the sentences from the removed domains as the test set and use the rest of the dataset for training and validation.
-For direct comparison, we randomly sample the same amount of train/val sentences in each experiment from the CEFR-SP Wiki-Auto dataset \cite{cefr}, since it has a sufficient amount of samples to perform this experiment, and use it to fine-tune mBERT models.
-We then evaluate those models on the unseen domains test set from ReadMe++.
-Results are shown in Table~\ref{tab:unseen-domains}.
-It can be clearly seen that models fine-tuned using the train/val splits of ReadMe++ achieve good generalization to unseen domains and significantly outperform the models trained using CEFR-SP.
-This demonstrates the notable advantage of data diversity that ReadMe++ provides in producing more generalizeable models.
+To test how well fine-tuned models perform on unseen domains, we create new train/val/test splits from {\sc ReadMe++} by removing an increasing number of randomly sampled domains from the dataset (Table~\ref{tab:unseen-domains}).
+We use the sentences from the removed domains as the test set and use the rest of the dataset for training and validation.
+For direct comparison, we randomly sample the same amount of train/val sentences in each experiment from the open-sourced Wikipedia-based portion of CEFR-SP \cite{cefr} to fine-tune mBERT models.
+We evaluate on the unseen domains test set from {\sc ReadMe++}.
+The results in Table~\ref{tab:unseen-domains} show that \textbf{models fine-tuned using {\sc ReadMe++} achieve good performance on unseen domains and outperform models trained using CEFR-SP}, demonstrating the advantage of domain diversity in {\sc ReadMe++}.

-We perform the same experiments for Arabic by comparing to the ALC Corpus \cite{ar-corpora}, which is labeled on 5-scale CEFR levels (A1, A2, B1, B2, C).
-We convert the labels in ReadMe++ to the same scale of ALC Corpus by combining \textit{C1} and \textit{C2} into \textit{C} and then perform 5-way classification.
-The results are shown in Table~\ref{tab:unseen-domains}, where we can observe results similar to what is attained in English.
-The performance gap between models trained using ReadMe++ and ALC Corpus is more significant as compared to CEFR-SP, which shows the importance of having human sentence-level annotations instead of automatic document-level annotation.
+We perform the same experiments in Arabic by comparing to the ALC Corpus \cite{ar-corpora}, which is labeled on 5-scale CEFR levels (A1, A2, B1, B2, C).
+We convert the labels in {\sc ReadMe++} to the same scale of ALC Corpus by combining C1 and C2 into C and then perform a 5-way classification.
+We observe the same trend, where models trained using the Arabic portion of {\sc ReadMe++} achieve good performance on unseen domains and outperform models trained on ALC.